opentofu/opentofu/docs/state_encryption.md

 }
 ```

 The mere presence of the `encryption` block alone should not enable encryption because the user should explicitly specify what key and method to use.
-The implementation should warn the user if the encryption block is present but has no configuration.
+The implementation should error and alert the user if the encryption block is present but has no configuration.

 The encryption relies on an encryption key, or a composite encryption key, which the user can provide directly or via a key management system.
 The user must provide at least one `key_provider` block with the settings described below.
 These key providers serve the purpose of creating or providing the encryption key.
 For example, the user could hard-code a static key named foo: